-- Review and revise: As you progress through your draft or outline, frequently review the overall coherence offered by headlining choices.
+- Review and revise: As you progress through your draft or outline, frequently review the overall coherence of headlining choices.
 Modify them as needed until a harmonious organizational structure flows naturally from topic to subtopic.

-- Connection to title: Make sure every heading relates to the central theme established in the title of your article or document; this enables continuity and focuses throughout.
+- Connection to title: Make sure every heading relates to the central theme established in the title of your article or document; this enables continuity and focus throughout.

 - Be succinct: Effective headings capture vital intent within a brief phrase—aim for brevity while conveying what readers should anticipate from subsequent content.

 When executed carefully, adequately structured outlines that employ insightful heading choices can drastically elevate any written piece’s quality—academic work or casual blog posts—and better engage target audiences by promoting an accessible and organized format for navigating subject matter.

 Proper formatting is crucial to improving the readability and organization of your content.
 By following a consistent format, you can ensure that your article has a clear hierarchy and navigable structure for your readers.

 To make the most out of your structure, consider these best practices:

 - Keep the style consistent: Once you have decided on a specific font, size, and color for the main headings, stick to it throughout the piece.
 The same applies to subheadings.

 - Use appropriate nesting: Always use an H1 (header 1) for primary headings before moving to H2 (header 2) for subsequent levels.

 - Use proper spacing: Ensure adequate spaces between headers, separating them from other text elements.